Blow-ups of three-dimensional toric singularities: Toric blow-ups

-By criterion \ref{toriccan} there exists a toric divisorial contraction $g\colon Z\to X$ with the following properties. \begin{enumerate} \item[A)] The exceptional set $\Exc g=S$ is an irreducible divisor ($S\cong\PP^1$), the divisors $S$ and $E$ define the different discrete valuations of the function field $\mathcal K(X)$. \item[B)] By $\G$ denote the center of $E$ on $S$.
-Then the point $\G$ is a non-toric subvariety of $Z$.
+By Criterion \ref{toriccan} there exists a toric divisorial contraction $g\colon Z\to X$ with the following properties. \begin{enumerate} \item[A)] The exceptional set $\Exc g=S$ is an irreducible divisor ($S\cong\PP^1$), the divisors $S$ and $E$ define the different discrete valuations of the function field $\mathcal K(X)$. \item[B)] By $\G$ denote the center of $E$ on $S$.
+Then the point $\G$ is a non-toric subvariety of $Z$ for any toric structure of $(X \ni P)$.
 In the other words, $\G$ is a non-toric subvariety of the toric pair $(S,\Diff_S(0))$. \end{enumerate}

 Condition B) implies that the surface $Z$ has the two singular points $P_1$ and $P_2$, which lie on the curve $S$.
 Also $\G$ is a non-toric point of $(S,\Diff_S(0))\cong (\PP^1, \frac{n_1-1}{n_1}P_1+\frac{n_2-1}{n_2}P_2)$, where $n_1\geq 2, n_2 \geq 2$.
 Write